DucT-Oragami/UniverseServer/readme.md

 1) Server Issues

   - The server runs on CuzitsJonny's source code.
-We give him full credit as we did not make this code.
-Its not a full version of LEGO Universe which mean it can be unstable
+I give him full credit as I did not make this code.
+Its not a full version of LEGO Universe which means it can be unstable

   - The message "Server Is Under Maintence" means the world server crashed.
-Give it a few miniutes to restart
+Give it a few minutes to restart

   - The message "Server Is loading resources" is self explanitory, give it a few seconds.
 If you spam the Enter button you will promted with a message saying to update your client.
 If you do, just close the client and re-open it.